Photography by: Weronika Kordonska and Aleks Paluszek

 Akse is a French born Graffiti Artist based in Manchester since 1997.
 Akse started painting in 1992 and is a member of the P19 Graffiti Crew.
 Over the last few years Akse has focused on freehand High-Definition HD photo-realism graffiti portraits.
 His work around the city always commands people’s attention – he is probably best known for the much-loved giant tribute to David Bowie in the Northern Quarter.

 “I really enjoyed this surreal shoot with Akse.
-It offered me a chance to use my beloved Practika film camera to capture some exciting outcomes, which are a perfect addition to my portfolio.”
+It offered me the chance to use my beloved Praktica film camera to capture some exciting images – a perfect addition to my portfolio”.
+Aleks Paluszek

 © All images – The Manchester College (unless otherwise stated)